evidence-dev/evidence/sites/docs/docs/plugins/creating-a-plugin/datasources.md

+---
-# Creating a Data Source Plugin
+title: Creating a Data Source Plugin
+sidebar_position: 2
+---

-The [Evidence postgres source plugin](https://github.com/evidence-dev/evidence/tree/main/packages/postgres) is a good reference for a source plugin.
+To see a working example of a data source plugin, the [Evidence postgres source plugin](https://github.com/evidence-dev/evidence/tree/main/packages/postgres) is a good reference.

+## Get started
+To get started, go to [the data source template repo](https://github.com/evidence-dev/datasource-template) and click to "Use This Template".
+Then, follow the directions in the `README` in that repo.

 ## Options Specification